 A few ailments are communicated directly from one person to another, for instance, during kissing or when indirectly touching an infected object or surface.

 Below is the list of the viruses that can be communicated during kissing:

 This is the general term for a viral infection known as infectious mononucleosis which is mainly caused by the virus called Epstein-Barr.
 Furthermore, the virus is transmitted through saliva and infection emerges through contact.

 These are also referred to as upper respiratory tract infections.
-Several various viruses can cause typical cold.
+Several various viruses can cause a typical cold.
 In connection to this, colds are perceived to be communicated through direct contact with the virus.
-So, one could catch the cold from direct contact with mucous and fluids (also called secretions) or airborne droplets from the infected person’s throat and nose.
+So, one could catch a cold from direct contact with mucous and fluids (also called secretions) or airborne droplets from the infected person’s throat and nose.